Kylian2/Kylian2/ReadMe.md

 💻 I'm working on a side projet "Cuistop" - [cuistop.com](https://cuistop.com) which is basically a food planner, to help my family planning our weekly meal.

 🔍 Currently I'm looking for an internship, in software development.
-The best would be in a english speaking country because I would like to improve my english.<br>🛟 During my week-ends, I'm also a lifeguard at my local swimming pool.
+The best would be in a english speaking country because I would like to improve my english.

+🛟 During my week-ends, I'm also a lifeguard at my local swimming pool.

 🏊‍♂️ I practice swimming for a long time now and recently cycling.